polyaxon/polyaxon/site/integrations/fastai.md

 Polyaxon provides a [tracking API](/docs/experimentation/tracking/) to track experiment and report metrics, artifacts, logs, and results to the Polyaxon dashboard.

-You can use the tracking API to create custom tracking experience with Fastai.
+You can use the tracking API to create a custom tracking experience with Fastai.

 ## Fastai Callback